Code of Conduct

 The Superintendent has the authority to modify the minimum five-day suspension on a case-by-case basis.
 In deciding whether to modify the penalty, the Superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon.

-When a teacher removes a student of any age from class or a student of compulsory attendance age is suspended from school pursuant to Education Law §3214, the district will act promptly to provide alternative means of instruction for the student.
+When a student of any age is removed from class or a student of compulsory attendance age is suspended from school pursuant to Education Law §3214, the district will act promptly to provide alternative means of instruction for the student.
+The Board of Education expects students, administrators, teachers and parents/guardians to make every effort to maintain student academic progress in the event of a removal or a suspension, and to support student re-entry to the classroom at a conclusion of disciplinary action.

-The guidance counselors and/or social workers shall handle all referrals of students to counseling.
+School counselors and/or school psychologists will handle all referrals of students to counseling.

 The district may file a PINS (person in need of supervision) petition in Family Court on any student under the age of 18 who demonstrates that he or she requires supervision and treatment by: